SAI360/Compliance360-Import/Employee/README.md

 * Delimited (CSV)
 * JSON.

-Although pre-existing files can be supported via field mapping, etc., whenever posssible use the following recommendations when designing your file;
+If a pre-existing input file format is preferred, this can be supported via Integration Field Mapping.
+Alternatively, use the following recommendations when establishing the input file format;
 1. Consider using an Excel file format.
 This eliminates issues with embedded delimiters (i.e. commas) and new lines.
 2. Compile a list of the desired import fields.
 Best practice is to review the actual Edit form of the importing component (i.e. Employee).
 3. Only include fields for which you have relevant data to import.
 There's no need to import all C360 fields such that every item imports an empty value for a field.